 No Improvement = 0 points Improvement of at least 0.1 but under 0.5 = 1 point Improvement of at least 0.5 but under 1.0 = 2 points Improvement of at least 1.0 = 3 points a.
-Current Status - A high school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's PSAE Reading results averaged from the two most recent school years.
-To determine current status, the school's PSAE Reading results from tests administered in Spring 2008 and Spring 2009 shall be averaged.
+Current Status - A high school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's PSAE reading results averaged from the two most recent school years.
+To determine current status, the school's PSAE reading results from tests administered to students in Grade 11 in Spring 2012 and Spring 2013 shall be averaged.
 If two years of data are not available, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-Schools with a 2009 Average ACT of 23 or greater automatically earn 3 points regardless of improvement.
+Schools with a 2013 average ACT of 23 or greater automatically earn 3 points regardless of improvement.

-4. PSAE Reading Score- 1 possible point
+4. PSAE Reading Score- 2 possible points

-70% or more meeting or exceeding = 1 point 50%-69.9% meeting or exceeding = 2/3 point 30%-49.9% meeting or exceeding = 1/3 point Less than 30% meeting or exceeding = 0 points b.
-Trend - High schools will not receive a score based on improvement of their PSAE Reading scores hereunder; however accountability criteria will be implemented in the future to evaluate high schools on this metric.
+70% or more meeting or exceeding = 1 point 50%-69.9% meeting or exceeding = 2/3 point 30%-49.9% meeting or exceeding = 1/3 point Less than 30% meeting or exceeding = 0 points